TrystanKoch/umd_dissertation/README.txt

 === Directory Structure ===

  dissertation/
    Contains only files directly pertinant to the thesis, its creation, and the repository I've created for version control.
 Most importantly it contains the makefile for compiling the thesis, and the main LaTeX input.
-When make is run, it will also contain the output pdf, which is ignored by the repository
+When make is run, it will also contain the output pdf, which is ignored by the repository.

  dissertation/aux
    Contains all the auxiliary and output files from pdflatex. pdflatex